 lost fishes

-Working with Shoal, we have launched a freshwater fish-focused extension to our successful Search for Lost Species campaign.
+Working with Shoal, we have launched a freshwater fish-focused initiative to our successful Search for Lost Species campaign.
 In collaboration with Shoal and the IUCN-SSC Freshwater Fish Specialist Group, we have compiled a list of more than 300 fish species that are currently missing to science.

 The species is only officially known from three individuals: one collected in 1936, and two collected in 1969 (without the location recorded).
 We're not sure why the species has vanished, but the location where the first individual was found was impacted in the 1970s by deforestation.